 We can think of ourselves as an ecosystem for our bacteria.
 They have evolved over thousands of years to manipulate us, their ecosystem, through a system of communication which involves the transmission of neurochemicals from their bodies to ours, via the nerves which run between the gut and the spine.
 From a practical point of view, neurochemicals are the physical expressions of the universal language of perception and experience, the language of feeling.
 The bacteria experience desires, which translate into neurochemicals.
 The pathways of communication have long been present, so the flow of information happens automatically.

-Our gut bacteria produce neurochemicals which signal our central nervous system in a way which makes us feel good, if we do what they want, or they produce toxins, which make us feel uncomfortable, until we modify our behavior to suit their desires.
+Our gut bacteria produce neurochemicals which signal our central nervous system in a way which makes us feel good, if we do what they want.
+Conversely, they produce toxins which make us feel uncomfortable, until we modify our behavior to suit their desires.

 This is a good reason to refrain from blaming yourself for lack of self discipline regarding food choices or other habits.

-We also have the ability to create neurochemicals to communicate with our gut bacteria through the very same channels that they have been using to communicate with us all our lives.
+We all have the ability to create neurochemicals to communicate with our gut bacteria.
+This is done through the very same channels that they have been using to communicate with us all our lives.
 How can we do this?